Guide to Susan B. Anthony Dollars

 Gasparro turned his attention to creating a design depicting Anthony, referencing six different images.
 The final reverse design featured a right-facing portrait of Susan B. Anthony primarily based on a plate that appeared in the book History of Woman Suffrage written by Elizabeth Caddy Stanton.
 The word “LIBERTY” appears above the portrait with thirteen stars surrounding, configured seven to the right and six to the left.
 The motto “IN GOD WE TRUST” is in the right field and the date is below.

-The reverse features the same design that was used for the previous Eisenhower Dollar series, but in a smaller format.
-The design was based on the Apollo 11 mission insignia and features an eagle flying landing on the moon with an olive branch in its claws.
+Initially, Gasparro hoped that his newly created soaring eagle design could be used for the reverse of the coin, however the legislation passed by Congress called for maintaining the reverse design from the previous series.
+The design was based on the Apollo 11 mission insignia and features an eagle landing on the moon with an olive branch in its claws.
 Thirteen stars circle the eagle, and the earth as seen from the space appears in the background.
-The inscription UNITED STATES OF AMERICA appears above, with E PLURIBUS UNUM below.
-The denomination, spelled as ONE DOLLAR, is covering the lower part of the moon.
+The inscription “UNITED STATES OF AMERICA” appears above, with “E PLURIBUS UNUM” below.
+The denomination, indicated as “ONE DOLLAR”, is covering the lower part of the moon.

 Production for circulation took place in large numbers for the first year of issue in 1979 based on anticipated widespread use in commerce.
 Despite promotional efforts on behalf of the United States Mint, the new small-sized dollar coins failed to gain traction within circulation.
 Many found the coins to be too easily confused with the quarter due to the similar size, and most people were more familiar with the paper dollars which continued to circulate.
 Production would decline in the following year, and by 1981 the coins were only struck for inclusion within annual collector sets.